Mustang Aeronautics Midget Mustang

 The Mustang Aeronautics Midget Mustang MM-1 is a single-seat aerobatic sports airplane developed and marketed in the United States for homebuilding.
-It is also known as the Long Midget.
+It was first known as the Long Midget.
 It was the predecessor to the Mustang II which is also known as the Bushby Mustang.
 Rights to both the Midget Mustang and the Mustang II were sold to Mustang Aeronautics in 1992.